marknhenry/forecasting/README.md

 | AZURE_SUBSCRIPTION_ID | value from `subscriptionId` from output |

 # IaC Workflows
 Go to the Actions tab, run the IaC-Provision workflow.
-You should have a Databricks WS with a basic cluster provisioned.  .
+You should have a Databricks WS with a basic cluster provisioned.

+# Getting Started with Code
+Log on to the databricks ws just created and clone this repo into your workspace